Monday, July 22, 2024

 Watching television and finding a patterner that shows up in families regardless of ethnicity, or religion.
 After the death of a father figure, someone turns to the oldest boy child and says, "You're the man of the house now.
 You have to step up."
 Young girls are asked to take on extra responsibilities to help the mother get through the day.
 Stop doing that.
 They are still children and have enough to be responsible for.
 They just lost a parent, processing that fact, and worrying about what happens now is enough.

 Boys came into my life around this time.
-Again an experience I was not prepared for.
+Again, an experience I was not prepared for.
 I soon was involved with a boy four years older than me.
-He became my world, we met in October, and by late April of the next year, I was pregnant, and by June I was married.
-Again another responsibility I was not prepared for.
+He became my world.
+We met in October, and by late April of the next year, I was pregnant, and by June, I was married.
+Again, another responsibility I was not prepared for.
 I was now a teen mother and married at age sixteen.

 Friday, October 29, 2021